ppeetteerrs/personal-website/content/post/2020-10/misc_programming_tips/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
     Sometimes, code developers get a bit drunk when they write their libraries, so they decide to give their source codes weird file extensions.
-There are also times when the developers (like those who wrote the gem5 library&#8230;) are worried that innocent souls like myself are too bored and decide to dig deep into the automatically generated C++ codes.
-So they decided to call their auto-generated C++ files <code>xxx.cc.inc</code> (yet they are too lazy to write a proper documentation, so what choice am I left with but to ready these disgusting files).
-ORRR, there are also times when OpenCV does not have a certain CUDA library and so you have to implement it yourself by writing <code>xxx.cu</code> files.
+There are also times when the developers (like those who wrote the gem5 library...) are worried that innocent souls like myself are too bored and decide to dig deep into the automatically generated C++ codes.
+So they decided to call their auto-generated C++ files `xxx.cc.inc` (yet they are too lazy to write a proper documentation, so what choice am I left with but to ready these disgusting files).
+ORRR, there are also times when OpenCV does not have a certain CUDA library and so you have to implement it yourself by writing `xxx.cu` files.
   </p>
 </div>